YounggilLee/YounggilLee.github.io/about.md

 permalink: /about/
 ---

 Hello, My name is Gil Lee.I graduated from Sheridan college in 2017 and majored in Computer Programmer.
 Also, I have multiple years of work experience as a field engineer and technical support engineer.
-I am working Farmhealthmonitor as a software developer.
+I am working Farmhealthmonitor as a full stack developer.

 ### QUALIFICATION HIGHLIGHTS: